Each year hundreds of students attending other post-secondary institutions decide to transfer to D'Youville.

 - Credits from college's without regional accreditation are evaluated for transfer credit on a case by case basis.

-- You can transfer up to half of the credits required for your major and all of the credits required for the college's core curriculum.
+- You can transfer up to half of the credits required for your major and all of the credits required for the University's General Education curriculum.

-- You must complete a minimum of 30 semester credit hours at D'Youville and meet all of the major/program requirements and core curriculum requirements in order to graduate.
+- You must complete a minimum of 30 semester credit hours at D'Youville and meet all of the major/program requirements and General Education requirements in order to graduate.

 When you apply for admission at D’Youville, we’ll automatically consider you for our merit scholarships.
 And unlike other schools, maintaining your scholarship is easier at D'Youville because we use a realistic 2.25 GPA requirement to determine your eligibility for merit-based scholarships each year.